rubix-studios-pty-ltd/payload-unsend/README.md

 # Unsend REST Email Adapter

-This adapter allows you to send emails using the [Unsend](https://unsend.dev) REST API.
+This adapter allows PayloadCMS to send emails using the [Unsend](https://unsend.dev) REST API.

 ## Installation